-Like Lucy I too was, or should I say, am obsessed with British Comedy.
-I became obsessed with Monty Python and The Goon Show which then led me to Around the Horne and Ealing Comedy.
-The 70’s offered us some classic TV shows like The Good Life (I still love that and now see at the age of 45 how much of an arse Tom Good was) Last of the Summer Wine (the early years are fabulous), Rising Damp, Porridge, Open all Hours, we could go on, but let’s not.
-It wasn’t till a TV show came about that identifies with political angst, that comedy in Britain changed.
+Like Lucy I too was or should I say am obsessed with British Comedy.
+I became obsessed with Monty Python, The Goon Show which then led me to Around the Horne and Ealing comedy.
+The 70’s offered us some classic tv shows like The Good Life (I still love that and now see at the age of 45 how much of an arse Tom Good was) Last of the Summer Wine (the early years are fabulous), Rising Damp, Porridge, Open all Hours we could go on but let’s not.
+It wasn’t till a TV show came about that identifies with political angst that comedy in Britain changed.
 The Young Ones blew it all out of the water.
 The music, the anarchy and of course the peoples poet.

-I was first introduced to Rik when he played Kevin Turvey in the 80’s Show A kick up the Eighties.
-Of course me coming from Birmingham, his accent had me intrigued, one because it was so bad, but I still found him funny.
-It turns out Kevin was from Redditch, and the less said about that the better.
+I was first introduced to Rik when he played Kevin Turvey on the 80’s Show A kick up the eighties.
+Of course me coming from Birmingham his accent had me intrigued, one because it was so bad but I still found him funny.
+It turns out Kevin was from Redditch and the less said about that the better.

-I adored the chemistry between Rik and Ade Edmondson and soon got into The Comic Strip.
-Bad News and More Bad News is always played here and so is a Fistful of Travellers Cheques and Mr Jolly Lives Next Door.
+I adored the chemistry between Rik and Ade Edmonson and soon got into The Comic Strip.
+Bad News and more Bad News is always played here and so is a Fistful of Travellers Cheques and Mr Jolly lives next door.

-Happy Families (an often over looked TV series) came next, but it only had Rik as a supporting cast member and remember feeling disappointed.
-That didn’t last long though because around the corner came Bottom.
-This was brilliant and I became an avid fan.
-So when they announced a tour I knew we had to go, but their popularity was now huge and I was aware that getting tickets would be nigh on impossible.
-Thankfully for me, my mate (co host at Waffle On Podcast) had the answer.
-His mum worked at the Symphony Hall in Birmingham and was able to get us tickets – pre sale.
-So there we were, front row, a little to the right near the kitchen of the set.
+Happy Families (a often over looked tv series) came next but it only had Rik as a supporting cast member and I remember feeling disappointed, that didn’t last long though because around the corner came Bottom.
+This was brilliant and I became an avid fan so when they announced a tour I knew we had to go, but their popularity was now huge and I was aware that getting tickets would be nigh on impossible.
+Thankfully for me my mate (and co host in Waffle On Podcast) had the answer.
+His mum worked at the Symphony Hall in Birmingham and was able to get us tickets pre-sale, so there we were, front row, a little to the right near the kitchen of the set.

-I don’t remember it in great detail, except for laughing so much and getting Tic-Tacs spat at me by Rik when he got hit by the frying pan.
+I don’t remember much except for laughing so much and getting tic-tacs spat at me by Rik when he got hit by the frying pan.
 He saw they hit us and gave us a wink – brilliant!

-This was the first of their many tours and we saw them all.
-I unfortunately can’t remember them in much detail – mainly because we were drunk!
-The last one which was in the Birmingham Arena (which once housed Gladiators) that was not all that good.
-They had ran out of steam and playing to arena size venues had serious draw backs.
-Still, just seeing these two on stage was enough for me.
+This was the first of many tours and we saw them all.
+I can’t remember much about them mainly because we were drunk but the last one which was in the Birmingham arena (which once housed Gladiators) was not that good.
+They had ran out of steam and playing to an arena had serious draw backs.
+Still just seeing these two on stage was enough for me.

 Podcasting since 2009.
 Meds & Kell